-It’s worked for the second-ranked Badgers, who boast a line featuring Roque, Sophie Shirley — 2019 WCHA Rookie of the Year — and Daryl Watts, the 2018 Patty Kazmaier Memorial Award winner while playing for Boston College.
-The trio is the top offensive line in women’s college hockey, scoring more than 58 goals in 24 games.
+It worked for the Badgers, who boasted a line featuring Roque, Sophie Shirley — 2019 WCHA Rookie of the Year — and Daryl Watts, the 2018 Patty Kazmaier Memorial Award winner while playing for Boston College.

 “It’s obviously really fun because they’re both super talented players,” Roque said.
-“When we’re clicking it can be really special.
-They create great scoring opportunities and that’s something we’ll need, especially, as we enter the playoffs.”
+“When we’re clicking it can be really special."

 Story from Red Line Editorial, Inc.